kimwalisch/libpopcnt/README.md

 The above commands also build the ```benchmark``` program which is useful for benchmarking ```libpopcnt.h```.
-Below is a usage example run on an Intel Xeon Platinum 8168 CPU from 2017:
+Below is a usage example run on an AMD EPYC 9R14 CPU from 2023:

 ```bash
 # Usage: ./benchmark [array bytes] [iters]